rmhsilva/node-buspirate/README.md

 ##How

 The BusPirate object is an eventEmitter built on top of a node serial port object.
-It sends and receives raw data from the hardware, and lets other modules handle the data.
+It sends and receives raw data from the hardware, and lets other modules handle the specifics of each mode.

 ##todo